Cinema of Spain: Awards

-The Goya Awards are the main film awards in Spain.
-They were established in 1987, a year after the founding of the Academy of Cinematographic Arts and Sciences of Spain, and recognize excellence in many aspects of Spanish motion picture making such as acting, directing and screenwriting.
-The first ceremony took place on 16 March 1987 at the Lope de Vega Theatre, Madrid.
-The ceremony continues to take place annually around the end of January, and awards are given to films produced during the previous year.
-The award itself is a small bronze bust of Francisco de Goya created by the sculptor José Luis Fernández.
+The Goya Awards are Spains primary national film awards.
+Established in 1987, a year after the founding of the Academy of Cinematographic Arts and Sciences of Spain, to recognise achievements in categories such as acting, directing, and screenwriting.
+The inaugural ceremony took place on 16 March 1987 at the Lope de Vega Theatre, Madrid.
+Held annually around late January, the award honors films released during the previous year.
+The trophy is a bronze bust of Francisco de Goya created by the sculptor José Luis Fernández.

-In 2013, the Feroz Awards were established by the Asociación de Informadores Cinematográficos de España, an association of entertainment journalists and critics.
+The Feroz Awards were established In 2013 by the Asociación de Informadores Cinematográficos de España, an association of entertainment journalists and critics.